-[SEE RISK MANAGEMENT FOR FINAL WORDING] Participants are strongly encouraged to wear sturdy shoes and bring their own flashlight.
-All participants are required to wear a hardhat.
+Participants will be required to wear work boots or, at the least, sturdy shoes and bring their own flashlight.
+All participants will also be required to wear a hardhat and use safety glasses.
 All participants in the tour will be required to sign a waiver of liability prior to participation in the tour.